 The Ryan White CARE Act is the largest federally funded program for people with HIV.
 It provides care and support services to people who don’t have insurance or don’t have enough coverage through their other plans.
 Ryan White also provides funding for ADAP, which provides HIV medications to low-income people living with HIV who have limited or no health coverage from private insurance, Medicaid, or Medicare.
 Each state administers its own ADAP program so income requirements, plus exactly what is covered, vary greatly by state.
 Find your state’s ADAP info here and call to see if you qualify.

 Even with new insurance coverage options through the ACA, Ryan White continues to play a huge role to help with gaps in coverage and affordability.
 But the funding for this program depends on Congress, so it’s important to advocate for its reauthorization.
-In recent years, some states have had to create waiting lists for ADAPs.

 Through Patience Assistance Programs (PAPs)